 Monthly returns are used to calculate the drawdown percentage.
 This method of measurement creates a new "high-water mark" each time the portfolio’s value increases, which means drawdown is determined from a portfolio’s highest value, not from an investor’s starting balance.

-All portfolios in the Target Drawdown Series are constructed with the primary goal of avoiding and minimizing losses where possible - especially losses that exceed a portfolio’s target drawdown parameter.
+All portfolios in the Target Drawdown Series are constructed with the primary goal of minimizing losses where possible - especially losses that exceed a portfolio’s target drawdown parameter.
 This investment philosophy allows clients to remain fully invested at all times, set expectations for loss, and actively participate in favorable market conditions.

 Cabana LLC, dba Cabana Asset Management (“Cabana”), is an SEC registered investment adviser.
 Cabana only transacts business in states where it is properly registered or is exempted from registration requirements.
 Registration as an investment adviser is not an endorsement of Cabana by securities regulators and does not mean that such investment adviser has achieved a specific level of skill or ability.
 Additional information regarding Cabana, including its fees, can be found in Cabana’s Form ADV, Part 2.
 A copy of which is available upon request or online at www.adviserinfo.sec.gov/.
 This material is proprietary, and is not to be copied, reproduced, altered, deconstructed, or distributed without the express written consent of Cabana, LLC.